tellmejeff/angular-ionic-2048/README.md

 - **Angular**: Frontend framework for building the application
 - **Ionic**: UI components and mobile-friendly features
-- **PhaserJS**: Game framework for handling animations and interactions

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.1.